Info & downloads for my recent games

-Envahi is my latest game.
-I released on 9th April, 2018 and you can get it from ItchIO with the widget below.
-This game was written over a 10 week stretch for a game coding competition.
+Envahi was released on 9th April, 2018 and you can get it from ItchIO with the widget below.
+This game was written over a 10 week stretch for a Syntax Bomb game coding competition.

 Paradroid is a game Aaron and I have been working on since roughly the start of 2017.
 Most of the game is finished now, and it’s just droids AI, transfer game and a few other bits that need finishing, along with some general tweaking, then it will be out there.
 Real life, as always, has prevented us working full time on this game which is why it takes longer to get it done.
 Please note that the screenshots are a bit old so it will likely look different at release.
 Please note that, while the game is currently on hold, pending the ending of Dexterity Design, we still plan to come back to finish this game once we are done with our current projects.

 There is a lot more information about the development of the #ParadroidRemake on Aaron’s blog.

 Boulderdash was the first Game Maker 2 project I’ve worked on solo.
 It’s almost complete and will be free when I put up a download link when it’s done.
 The game plays as close to the original game as I could get it and has all 20 screens from it.
 I’ve changed a few areas to make it a touch easier, like including a toggle for the timer, a selector for all 20 caves, for people that get stuck on a particular level and the game speed is also configurable.
 Boulderdash is mostly finished but is being reworked to get a better AI system so was put on the back burner while I worked on Envahi.